open-mmlab/mmpose/docs/en/user_guides/useful_tools.md

 </details>

 For [Animal-Pose](https://sites.google.com/view/animal-pose/) dataset, the images and annotations can be downloaded from [official website](https://sites.google.com/view/animal-pose/).
 The script `tools/dataset_converters/parse_animalpose_dataset.py` converts raw annotations into the format compatible with MMPose.
 The pre-processed [annotation files](https://download.openmmlab.com/mmpose/datasets/animalpose_annotations.tar) are available.
-If you would like to generate the annotations by yourself, please follows:
+If you would like to generate the annotations by yourself, please follow:

-1. Download the raw images and annotations and extract them under `{MMPose}/data`.
+1. Download the raw images and annotations and extract them under `$MMPOSE/data`.
 Make them look like this:

    ```text
    mmpose